diasyrmus/diasyrmus.github.io/content/Gillian Rose Quote.md

   - philosophy
   - gillian_rose
 ---
 > ...the tacit straining of its own impulse to go beyond *these one-dimensional presentations of adversaries*
+> *The Broken Middle* – Gillian Rose, p8, Blackwell 1992

 A common habit.